10/27/2024 Admin

 Build and run the project.

-If we are not logged in, and we go to the Fetch data page, we will see a message indicating we are not signed in.
+If we are not logged in, and we go to the Weather page, we will be directed to the Login page.

 Log in as the user we created data for earlier.